 2. Mobile CRM

-Many enterprise and CRM products provide mobile compatibile CRM tools, they are highly functional and adoptable for businesses in which the sales team has to go mobile or located remotely.
+Many enterprises and CRM products provide mobile compatible CRM tools, they are highly functional and adaptable for businesses in which the sales team has to go mobile or located remotely.
 There are also platforms specifically designed for mobile use.
-In industries where sales reps go to the clients— not vice versa—mobile CRMs are instrumental in keeping leads and client data organized and updated, keeping sales people connected with management, and optimising daily operations.
+In industries where sales reps go to the clients— not vice versa—mobile CRMs are instrumental in keeping leads and client data organized and updated, keeping salespeople connected with management, and optimizing daily operations.

 There are many Mobile CRM tools that are geofriendly and you can easily manage your remote sales team and coordinate with your potential leads to convert for your business.

 Industries that commonly use mobile CRM include real estate, merchant services, and energy/utilities.

 Mobile CRM Market Leader: Base, now under Zendesk